prismicio/prismic-gatsby/docs/previews-hocs.md

-Setting up previews involves setting up a few key pages and registering a global store. `gatsby-source-prismic` provides ready-to-use [higher order components][reat-hocs] so you can simply wrap your existing pages and templates.
+Setting up previews involves setting up a few key pages and registering a global store. `gatsby-source-prismic` provides ready-to-use [higher order components][react-hocs] so you can simply wrap your existing pages and templates.

 1. [**PreviewStoreProvider**](#PreviewStoreProvider): Setup a global store.
 1. [**withPreview**](#withPreview): Wrap your pages and templates to accept